dad2jrn/razer-synapse-uninstaller_MacOS/README.md

 # Razer Synapse 2 Uninstaller for MacOS

-This script will completely remove (uninstall) the [Razer Synapse 2] [synapse] application from your MacOS system.
+This script will completely remove (uninstall) the [Razer Synapse 2] application from your MacOS system.

 # Features!